OpenTermsArchive/contrib-versions/Quora/Privacy Policy.md

 Quora Privacy Policy

-Last updated: January 8, 2013.
+Last updated: March 4, 2014.

 We recognize that your privacy is very important and take it seriously.
-This Privacy Policy describes Quora's policies and procedures on the collection, use and disclosure of your information when you use the Quora Service, via the Quora website, your mobile phone, or through one of Quora's applications for mobile devices (e.g., the Quora iPhone application).
+This Privacy Policy describes Quora's policies and procedures on the collection, use and disclosure of your information when you use the Quora Service, via the Quora website, Quora content embedded on another site (such as a Quora "Follow" button), your mobile phone, or through one of Quora's applications for mobile devices (e.g., the Quora iPhone application).
 We will not use or share your information with anyone except as described in this Privacy Policy.
 This Privacy Policy does not apply to information we collect by other means (including offline) or from other sources.
 Capitalized terms that are not defined in this Privacy Policy have the meaning given them in our Terms of Service.

 **Information Collection and Use**